puneetred/ChainPilot/README.md

   - `OPENAI_API_KEY` OpenAI API key.
 - **Blockchain Network**: Base Layer 2 blockchain (Mainnet or Sepolia testnet).

+Here's a more concise and streamlined version of the installation instructions:

 ## **Installation**

 ### **Step 1: Clone the Repository**